riccardo-giomi/rails-7.1-quickstart/templates/base/README.md

-This template adds new field types that can be used with the `rails generate scaffold` command: these types will ultimately map to an original ones but will have additional behaviour or presentation somewhere.
+This template adds new field types that can be used with the `rails generate scaffold` command: these types will ultimately map to an original one but will have additional behaviour or presentation somewhere.

 Note: these special types will exist only until the generator task ends, there is no support for them inside the generated code.